sakeenashahid/bib2csv/README.md

 # bib2csv
-Convertion of BibTex to CSV file
+It is a Python code used to converts BibTex file to CSV

 # How to install (Ubuntu Linux)